Click on Iron Man to go discuss your favorite characters.

 The Crimson Dynamo III

-(Alex Nevsky), first seen as CD in Iron Man #21 and 22.
-(This is from the cover of #22).
+(Alex Nevsky), first seen as CD in Iron Man #21.
 It is in #21 where he became the Crimson Dynamo.
 In Iron Man #15, Alex Nevsky was seen involved with the Unicorn.

 The Crimson Dynamo II